19. Interpersonal communications

 Australian comedian Adam Hills takes to the national anthem, in a style more associated with popular raging rock star Jimmy Barnes, after calling a halt to a rather mainstream stirring rendition of the anthem.. owing to the inherent silliness of the lyrics.

 Humour is a common element in advertising in some countries, but by no means all.
 The forms of comedy vary considerably across cultures, and change through cultural exchange and the mobility of individuals.
-The New York Times recently ran an excellent article on the changing comedy scene in China, and how one Chinese comedian had his career defining break in the USA.
+Back in 2015 the New York Times ran an interesting article on the changing comedy scene in China, and how one Chinese comedian had his career defining break in the USA.

-Here is a parody of a Toyota commercial that had made a feature of father sending his daughter off to go and serve in the US military, firstly with a snippet of the original commercial and then a partial view of the parody, and then the full version of the latter.
+Here is a parody of a Toyota commercial that had made a feature of father sending his daughter off to go and serve in the US military.
 The parody was done by the hugely popular Saturday Night Live show.
 The original CM shows Toyota’s nuance in its localisation of advertising creative.
-(Thanks to Josiah in DCC 2016 for sharing).

 The last word from the late Sid Vicious and the Sex Pistols..